eyJhb/eyjhb.github.io/_drafts/2018-11-17-hackit-2018-challenge-2-linux.md

      :Parameters:
 ```

+Now when you initialize the Crypto with the AES key, it will print out the key for us to copy.
-This results in it printing out the key, when running `./crymore`.
+Running `./crymore` now results in the following output.

 ```bash
 root@cf5dcfd7d62c:/src# ./crymore